Datureli/mdtask/README.md

 * [Setup](#setup)

 ## General info
-this project is an form product app
+It is an application for creating lists via a form

 ## Features
-* inputs in forms with validation
+* inputs in form with validation
 * send form on submit
 * remove form on click
+* removeAll button
 * calculate total price
 * calculate total amount of products
 * store data in localStorage
 * clearStorage button
 * light and dark theme
+* data picker input with react-calendar
+* sort list by name,description,price and category
+* filter list with category

 ## Technologies